When Bollywood traveled to Pakistan - ExBulletin

 What about Bollywood spies and layovers in Pakistan?

-Sriram Raghavan makes a concession for such a stopover in Karachi, filled with the modern spirit of Kareena Mujra and the Saif disillusioned dismay as they discover something about a nuclear device in his mediocre albeit brilliant offering, Agent Vinod.
+Sriram Raghavan makes a concession for such a stopover in Karachi, filled with the modern spirit of Kareena Mujra and the Saif disarray disarray as they discover something about a nuclear device in his mediocre albeit brilliant offering, Agent Vinod.

 Ghost